SalesConnection/Caction-Support/docs/How_to_Get_Remote_Signature_From_Customer.md

       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_3.png" alt="How to Get Remote Signature From Customer Step 3">
    </p>

-4. Click the expand button of the "Service Sheet" that you want to get signature from customer.
+4. Click the expand button of the "Digital Form" that you want to get signature from customer.

    <p align="center">
       <img src="img/How_to_Get_Remote_Signature_From_Customer_Step_4.png" alt="How to Get Remote Signature From Customer Step 4">